Canon 100D vs Sony HX400V

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-HX400V are two digital cameras that were revealed to the public, respectively, in March 2013 and February 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-HX400V are two digital cameras that were announced, respectively, in March 2013 and February 2014.
 The 100D is a DSLR, while the HX400V is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a 1/2.3-inch (HX400V) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Sony HX400V